georchni/Computational_Physics_Classical_and_Quantum_Simulations/README.md

 The Metropolis algorithm performs a special kind of Monte Carlo integration.
 It works as follows:

-a) We choose values for the x_i first.
+i.
+We choose values for the x_i first.
 Either choose a cold start (set all the x_i to zero) or a warm start (choose random values for all the x_i).

-(b) The next step is to thermalize the configuration.
+ii.
+The next step is to thermalize the configuration.
 The point of this step is to get rid of unphysical initial conditions.
 In order to thermalize the configuration we perform the following update step described in item (c) for 5 to 10 times the number of data samples that we assume to be correlated Ncor.

-(c) Update the configuration:
+iii.
+Update the configuration:
 1. Choose an uniform random number r in [-epsilon,epsilon].
 2. Change a random x_i by r.
 3. Calculate the difference in action between the old and the new configuration.